Editorial Policy

 Our accuracy process operates at three stages:

-- Pre-publication: Every statistic in a draft must map to an explicit, named figure in our parsed data sets.
-If a value cannot be traced to a source, it is removed before the article is published.
+- Pre-publication: Every statistic in a draft must map to an explicit figure published by a credible source.
+The source is always cited.
+If a value cannot be traced to a credible source, it is removed before the article is published.

 - Post-publication (weekly): An automated fact-check pipeline scans all published articles, extracts data claims, and verifies each against current source data.
 Claims found to be incorrect or outdated are corrected automatically.
 Claims that cannot be verified are flagged for human review.